iqbal-lab-org/Mykrobe_tb_workflow/README.rst

 ========================================
-Analysis pipeline for nanopore data
+Analysis pipeline for *M. tuberculosis* nanopore data
 ========================================

-This pipeline is designed to analyse Oxford Nanopore Technologies sequence data on an LSF cluster (or local machine).
+This pipeline is designed to analyse Oxford Nanopore Technologies sequence data.

-To achieve this, the pipeline does the following:
+The analysis run by the pipeline is:

-1. Basecalling of raw nanopore sequencing files using Albacore.
+1. Adapter trimming of the basecalled reads (and demultiplexing if required).
-2. Adapter trimming of the basecalled reads (and demultiplexing if required).
+2. Alignment to a given reference genome (default is `NC_000962.3`_).
-3. Alignment to a given reference genome.
+3. Plots and statistics of the data after the above.
-4. Plots and statistics of the data after the above.
+4. A final HTML report summarising all results.

 .. image:: ./docs/imgs/dag.png